alabamenhu/DateTimeTimezones/docs/blog.md

         anon sub condition  ($invocant, $method-name --> Bool    ) { $method-name eq 'olson-id' }
         anon sub calculator ($invocant, $method-name --> Callable) { method { … }               };

+If the `condition` sub returns True`, then the method returned in `calculator` is run.
 Now, even if one of these old school `DateTime` objects manages to stick around, we can do something.
 But what can we do?
 As it turns out, a lot... depending.